A Trader Joe’s employee called for stronger coronavirus measures. The company fired him.

-“We put our lives on the line everyday by showing up to work,” wrote Bonnema, who is a “crew member” at a New York location.
+“We put our lives on the line everyday by showing up to work,” wrote Bonnema, who was a crew member at a New York location.
 “Please, show up for us by adopting these policies.”

 The company responded soon after, he says.
 It fired him.